 If you are unable to come to the heritage centre in person, you can write or email us on email@example.com for information on the sources which we have available.
 Members of staff can give advice on the types of records we hold, and direct you to online catalogues which list some of these.

 We offer copying services and a specific records checking service for certain types of records.
 For more information see our webpage on Enquiry and Copy Services

 We do not have our own research service, though we do deal with enquiries which require research under the Freedom of Information and Data Protection Acts.
 We do not offer a general family history or other historical research service; we only accept requests for a member of staff to carry out a search in collections closed to general access – for example, hospital and asylum patient records and poor law union inmate records less than 100 years old.
 This specific type of research will cost £15 for 30 minutes and £30 a hour.
 Enquiries about coroners’ files and inquest reports less than 75 years old must be made through Her Majesty’s Coroner for the Exeter and Greater Devon or Torbay Districts.

 See our research enquiries website page for more details, and for information on how to contact private and professional researchers to undertake other types of research enquiries.

-Staff are able to give talks on the work of Devon Heritage Services, and on various aspects of historical research, including local and family history.
+Staff are able to give talks on the work of Devon Archives and Local Studies Service, and on various aspects of historical research, including local and family history.

 Exhibitions are regularly mounted in the Heritage Centre display cases outside the refreshment room, and in the searchroom.

-Tours of the record office can be arranged for students, family history and local history groups.
-If you wish to request a talk or tour for your group, please telephone or e-mail the Community and Education Development Officer, Brian Carpenter.
+Tours of the Devon Heritage Centre can be arranged for students, family history and local history groups.
+If you wish to request a talk or tour for your group, please telephone or e-mail the Community Learning Officer, Brian Carpenter.